 Education: As mentioned above, you’ll have to go through about 75 of schooling to get your license.
 Most of this information might be available to others, or they will learn from experience, but never underestimate the value of formal education.
 There will be information you have that others don’t.
 Even if other investors eventually learn what you know, you have that much of a head start.
 You will be adding to your knowledge as you go along as well.

 In the end, it’s up to you to decide if the time and money involved in becoming a licensed realtor is worth it for you.
-If you are planning to make several real estate investments, it would certainly seem that it would be.
+If you plan to make several real estate investments, it would certainly seem like it would be.
 However, the time commitment isn’t just getting the education.
 Remember that now you’ll be on the hook for a lot of paperwork, showings, and all the other functions your agent would typically handle behind the scenes for you.
 There are also many costs of doing business your agent would typically cover(lockboxes, marketing, etc.) that will be on you now.
 It’s not as if you’re pocketing the commission savings with no additional cost.
-If you are ready and willing to take all that on, then a license might be best for you.
+A license might be best for you if you are ready and willing to take all that on.

 You might be interested in making money from real estate, but solely as an agent and not an investor.
 With the interest seeming taking care of everything these days, you might think it’s just clicking a few buttons and “poof”, a house is sold, and you make a commission.
 Although there is a lot more that doesn’t need to be done in person these days, selling a home is still a lot of work for the agents on both sides.
 Before getting your license as a side hustle, there are a lot of things to consider.